dotlang/language/doc/Enhancements.md

 ```
 we can have this with an empty struct.

-? - maybe we can eliminate polymorphism.
+N - maybe we can eliminate polymorphism.
 `type Shape := struct;`
 `type Circle := struct {x:Shape...}`
 `type Square := struct {x: Shape...}`